-Have you ever seen your cat thoughtfully stalking a bug or a feather toy and wonder, “Why does she do that?”
-Here are some reasons that explain why your cat has this innate need to stalk and hunt:
+Have you ever seen your cat stalking a bug or a feather toy and wonder, “Why does she do that?”
+There are several explanations for why your cat has this innate or natural need to stalk and hunt.

 Kittens learn many skills they will need to survive as adults through play.
-Games that involve pouncing, batting, and chasing provide kittens with a safe way to practice their innate predatory behaviors and develop tricks to catch prey.
-Playful behavior is observed as early as 3 weeks of age and although it may start to decline after 3-4 months of age, many cats remain playful throughout their lives.
-Most cats are highly motivated to play, and may be attracted by any sudden movement.
-You can easily provide an outlet for your cat’s need to stalk and hunt by playing together with toys such as a feather wand, a pretend mouse, or a noisy ball designed for cats.
+Games that involve pouncing, batting, and chasing provide kittens with a safe way to practice their natural predatory behaviors and develop tricks to catch prey.
+This playful behavior is seen as early as 3 weeks of age.
+For some cats this behavior may start to decline after 3-4 months of age, however many cats remain playful throughout their lives.
+Most cats are highly motivated to play and may be attracted by any sudden movement.
+You can easily provide an outlet for your cat’s need to stalk and hunt by playing together using toys such as a feather wand, a pretend mouse, or a noisy ball designed for cats.

 If your cat’s stalking or hunting behaviors is causing a problem, please speak with your veterinarian for advice on how to appropriately manage this behavior.